 The PoC Client:

-1. SHALL include in the Contact header of the SIP REGISTER request a '+sip.instance' feature tag with the Instance Identifier URN as specified in [sip-outbound] when registering to the PoC Service;
+1. SHALL include in the Contact header of the SIP REGISTER request a '+sip.instance' feature tag with the Instance Identifier URN as specified in [RFC5626] when registering to the PoC Service;

-2. SHALL include in the Contact header of PoC specific SIP requests and SIP responses a '+sip.instance' feature tag with the Instance Identifier URN as specified in [sip-outbound]; and,
+2. SHALL include in the Contact header of PoC specific SIP requests and SIP responses a '+sip.instance' feature tag with the Instance Identifier URN as specified in [RFC5626]; and,

 3. SHALL include the Instance Identifier URN as the <entity> element 'id' attribute in PoC Service Settings.